 Right now I can afford my monthly mortgage payments on my home, but I probably won’t be able to in the near future.
-I called my mortgage servicer (the company I make my monthly payments to) and the representative I spoke to told me to stop making payments on my loan so I could qualify for a modification.
+I read on the Internet that I should stop making payments on my loan so I could qualify for a loan modification.
 Is this right?
 Do I really need to stop paying my mortgage in order to get a modification?

 No!
 That is outdated advice that, if followed, can lead to some very serious negative consequences.
 (This is covered in more detail below.)